epfl-lasa/kuka-rviz-simulation/README.md

 # KUKA LWR @LASA Simulation and Visualization
-This package runs a simulation of the KUKA LWR robot in the LASA lab (EPFL) with the velocity-resolved controllers provided the IAI lab (Uni Bremen).
+This package runs a simulation of the KUKA LWR robot in the LASA lab (EPFL) with the velocity/position-resolved controllers from the standard pr2 control manager, using some of the IAI lab ctrl packages (Uni Bremen).

 In order to run this code, install the following packages beforehand: